 5 Easy Steps to Tackle Your Debt While Saving

 Debt can be a heavy weight on your finances.
 It can hinder your spending in the short term and cause your savings to fall far behind in the long term.
-Fortunately, by making a few financially savvy decisions, it’s not impossible to pay off debt while contributing regularly to your savings.
+Fortunately, by being specific about your priorities, you can save money and pay down your debt.

 Follow these five easy steps from Bank of America’s Better Money Habits to tackle your debt and reach your savings goals: